iam-rahul-sah/GitTutorials/README.md

 ---
 ## 15. Git merge and squash

-Git merge is used to integrate changes from one branch into another branch. `git merge` command is used to merge branches.
+"Git merge" is used to integrate changes from one branch into another branch. `git merge` command is used to merge branches.

 **How a git merge workds**

-1. A simplified scenario(Fast-forward merge)
-git looks for three things before merging a branch
+- git looks for three things before merging a branch:
     - Common ancestor
     - last commit on the current branch
     - last commit on the branch to be merged

+1. A simplified scenario(Fast-forward merge).
 ![fast-forward merge](/images/fast_forward_merge.png)

 2. A more realistic scenario